MW 18x1.5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment and other advanced devices.
+- Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-It's also worth noting that miniscule components of these products can hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, miniscule components of these magnets can hinder the diagnostic process in case of swallowing.

 People with pacemakers are advised to avoid neodymium magnets.